 \subsection{Effect of the criteria for observable wind-fed accretion}

-Figure~\ref{fig:wind_limited_effect} presents the effect of limiting the observable X-ray in wind-fed HMXBs, following the study by \citet[][see Section~\ref{sec:wind_hmxb_crit} for more information]{2021PASA...38...56H}.
-We limit the sub-population of wind-fed BH HMXBs with the criterion that filling of the donor Roche lobe by at least $80\%$ is needed to have observable X-ray luminosity.
-This criterion is applied only for systems with BH accretors undergoing wind-fed accretion, as the hard surface of a NS lifts the requirement of the accretion disc formation in order to produce X-ray emission.
-Since wind-fed BH-XRBs dominate the XLF below luminosities $\sim 10^{38}$~erg~s$^{-1}$, the \citet{2021PASA...38...56H} criteria only affects the number of BH-XRBs at the lower luminosity end of the XLF.
-Looking at the combined XLFs in Figure~\ref{fig:wind_limited_effect}, XRBs with X-ray luminosities below $\sim 10^{38}$~erg~s$^{-1}$ are indeed reduced in number.
+Figure~\ref{fig:wind_limited_effect} presents the effect of limiting the observable X-ray in wind-fed HMXBs, following the study by \citet[][see Sect.~\ref{sec:wind_hmxb_crit} for more information]{2021PASA...38...56H}.
+We limit the subpopulation of wind-fed BH HMXBs with the criterion that filling of the donor Roche lobe by at least $80\%$ is needed to have observable X-ray luminosity.
+This criterion is applied only for systems with BH accretors undergoing wind-fed accretion, as the hard surface of a NS lifts the requirement of the accretion disk formation in order to produce X-ray emission.
+Since wind-fed BH XRBs dominate the XLF below luminosities $\sim 10^{38}$~erg~s$^{-1}$, the \citet{2021PASA...38...56H} criteria only affect the number of BH XRBs at the lower luminosity end of the XLF.
+Looking at the combined XLFs in Fig.~\ref{fig:wind_limited_effect}, XRBs with X-ray luminosities below $\sim 10^{38}$~erg~s$^{-1}$ are indeed reduced in number.

-The XLF of the model with the criterion by \citet{2021PASA...38...56H} is shown in Figure~\ref{fig:default_donor_type_rlo_limited} (and corresponding to model~63 in the Appendix~\ref{appendix:graph}), divided into the types of XRBs (showing the types of mass-transfer, donor, and accretor).
-Compared to the default model (Figure~\ref{fig:default_donor_type}) we can see a clear decrease in the number of wind-fed BH XRBs.
-Wind-fed BH-XRBs with H-rich donors decreased by a factor of $5$, while wind-fed BH-XRBs with He-rich donors decreased by a factor of $10$.
-The majority of the population of Be-XRBs is not affected by the limited observability as the condition is applicable to only BH-XRBs.
+The XLF of the model with the criterion by \citet{2021PASA...38...56H} is shown in Fig.~\ref{fig:default_donor_type_rlo_limited} (and corresponding to model~63 in Appendix~\ref{appendix:graph}), divided into the types of XRBs (showing the types of mass transfer, donor, and accretor).
+Compared to the default model (Fig.~\ref{fig:default_donor_type}) we can see a clear decrease in the number of wind-fed BH XRBs.
+Wind-fed BH XRBs with H-rich donors decreased by a factor of $5$, while wind-fed BH XRBs with He-rich donors decreased by a factor of $10$.
+The majority of the population of Be XRBs is not affected by the limited observability as the condition is applicable to only BH XRBs.